reincas/Lanthanide/docs/internals.md

 the functions `wigner3j` and `wigner6j`.
 Subsequent function calls with the same parameters take their result from the cache.

+## SingleElements class

+The class `SingleElements` provides a support structure, which allows you to calculate matrices of your own one-, two- or three-electron tensor operators

 ## Matrix class

 ... to be added ...